 Prioritizing teamwork is important in nursing because it:

 - Increases staff satisfaction and patient satisfaction 2

 - Capitalizes on strengths of the care team members

 - Grants new nurses to learn from more experienced co-workers

 How Does Team Nursing Work?

 Team nursing involves the delegation of duties for patient care delivery among several staff members.
 There is always a team leader or a nurse manager who is in charge of assignments.
-The nurse leaders delegate responsibilities to other team members based on the type of care that is needed.
+The nurse leader delegates responsibilities to other team members based on the type of care that is needed.
 This nursing practice allows for a better total patient care experience because each team member performs the skills in which they excel.

 Communication is a critical factor for team nursing to be a success.
-The team lead needs to coordinate communication between team members to facilitate nursing care and any needed changes.
+The health care team lead needs to coordinate communication between team members to facilitate nursing care and any needed changes.
 When done correctly, team nursing can benefit both patients and staff.